Marken-Foo/tsumemi/README.md

 For each problem, once you have solved it you can choose *Show solution* to check your answer and select whether you got it right or wrong (the timer will be paused while doing so).
 If you cannot solve the problem, you can choose to *Skip* to the next problem instead.

-Your time splits for each problem are displayed in the panel on the right.
+Your time splits and correct/wrong/skip/unattempted status for each problem are displayed in the panel on the right.

+### Customise appearance ###

+Go to "Settings > Settings..." and a window will pop up, allowing you to choose the piece and board graphics you like.
+Included are several sets of [boards and pieces by Ka-hu](https://github.com/Ka-hu/shogi-pieces/).

+Internationalised pieces are included.

 ## Feedback ##